 Similarly, the analytical categories that we use in our research flow too directly from the social hierarchies that are the problem we seek to overcome.
 For instance, in research on race and education in the U.S., white students are considered the baseline against which all other groups of students are measured, both those groups that on average perform less well than whites (Latinos and African-Americans) and those groups that perform on average better than whites (Asian-Americans).
 But why should white students be a baseline, so that other groups are constantly being compared to “whites” and never “whites” to anyone else?
 Would it not be better to use an external standard, for instance, median (or 75th or 90th percentile) global performance on PISA tests, to assess the differential distribution of achievement within a given national population?
 In a completely different context, most empirical research on caste inequality in India uses the categories of Scheduled Castes and Scheduled Tribes that were created to define eligibility to affirmative action programs in the 1950s.
 These categories have been politically contested and their membership has changed as some of the wealthier castes have tried to enter them to corner benefits of affirmative action in a resource- scarce economy, yet there is little intellectual discussion of alternative classifications.

 Problems of this kind permeate the social sciences, and a fresh approach to issues of race, ethnicity, social difference, and social hierarchy requires comprehensively re-visiting our approaches to measurement and comparison, as well as to the basic enterprise of the construction of research questions.
 Such efforts necessarily also entail engagement with the normative or ethical aspects of these issues.

-Diversity, Justice, and Democracy programming is funded in part by a grant from the Ford Foundation.
+Diversity, Justice, and Democracy programming was funded in part by a grant from the Ford Foundation.